roxas75/rxTools/README.md

 - All the documentation on http://3dbrew.org, and to all the devs who contributed
 - Roxas75, myself, as the creator of rxTools
 - Gateway team, for their work
-- Reisyukaku for N3DS MSET
+- Reisyukaku for New 3DS MSET
 - Archshift, who wrote some useful libs I used: https://github.com/archshift
 - Many GBATemp users, who helped in the testing process
 - patois, who developed BRAHMA: https://github.com/patois/Brahma